solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 ## Implementing "Safety Criteria"

-**Snapshot Design:**

 The snapshot is augmented to store the last `N` ancestors of `S`.
 These ancestors are incorporated into the bank hash so they can be verified when a validator unpacks a snapshot.
 Call this set `N_Ancestors`.

-**Boot Procedure:**

-1) We reject any snapshots `S` where `S` is less than the root of `L` and `S` is not in the list of roots in blocktree because this means `S` is for a different fork than the one this validiator last rooted.
-Thus it's critical for consistency in `replay_stage` that the order of events when setting a new root
-is:

-    1. Write the root to locktower
-    2. Write the root to blocktree
-    3. Generate snapshot for that root

-2) On startup, make sure the current root in locktower exists in blocktree, if not (there was a crash between 1-1 and 1-2), then rewrite the root to blocktree.

-3) On startup, the validator boots from the snapshot `S`, then replays all descendant blocks of `S` that exist in this validator's ledger, building banks which are then stored in an output `BankForks`.
-This is done in `blocktree_processor.rs`.
-The root of this `BankForks` is set to `S`.

 We now implement the "Safety Criteria" in cases: